 But, back to China.
 This is where it all began, and this is where the real damage is being done.

 My concern about the dire consequences of shuttering an entire world as well as adding my voice to the sounding of the China alarm are not based on any political agenda – so don’t shoot the messenger.
 I am not political.
 I am neither a Democrat nor a Republican.
 I am a merchant.
 I am the grandson of immigrants.
 I was raised by my father and the Jesuits – while finding a polestar in Will Durant.

 I admire the political adroitness and the economic potency of China.
 Premier Xi Jinping has maneuvered nearly 1.4 billion people, and I believe he will come out as an even more powerful and dominant world figure when this crisis passes.
 This is no small feat considering what China unleashed on the world.

 The contagion has not been subdued in China.
-Herbs and acupuncture have not saved a nation.
+Herbs, face masks, and acupuncture have not saved a nation.
 Quarantining tens of millions of people did not work.
 But, at some point, China not only realized it MUST get back to work before the entire country devolved into complete mayhem and insurrection, but it also recognized the opportunity to gain an even stronger foothold in the world market.

 And that’s what I am thinking of this morning as I prepare for another day of damage control and relief assistance for the many who are in dire need.

 1. don’t shoot the messenger in Antigone by Sophocles as “no man delights in the bearer of bad news” (Greek: στέργει γὰρ οὐδεὶς ἄγγελον κακῶν ἐπῶν).